queryluke/masseffect-5e-data/text/en/bestiary/collector-captain.md

         When the captain is possessed by a harbinger it gains temporary hit points equal to its total hit points and 8 barrier ticks.
 While it has barrier ticks it also gains resistance to bludgeoning, piercing, and slashing damage.
-Instead of summoning a seaker swarm, it summons a seeker plague.
+Instead of summoning a seeker swarm, it summons a seeker plague.
       id: possessed-captain
   actions: